-(b) Residential mortgage noninterest income falls under the scope of other accounting and disclosure requirements outside of Topic 606 and is included within the out-of-scope population for the Paris!
-Parking segment noninterest income line for the Retail Banking segment.
+(b) Residential mortgage noninterest income falls under the scope of other accounting and disclosure requirements outside of Topic 606 and is included within the out-of-scope noninterest income line for the Paril Parking segment.

+noninterest income line for the Retail Banking segment.